FlavScents AInsights Entry for Patchouli Oil (CAS: 8014-09-3)

 1. Identity & Chemical Information

 Patchouli oil is a complex natural material derived from the leaves of the Pogostemon cablin plant.
-It is commonly known as patchouli oil and is identified by the CAS number 8014-09-3.
-This essential oil does not have a single IUPAC name due to its complex mixture nature.
-It is recognized by the FEMA number 2838.
-Other identifiers include its FL number 2838 and its IFRA reference, which provides guidelines for its safe use in fragrances.
-As a natural complex material, patchouli oil does not have a single molecular formula or molecular weight.
-Its composition can vary significantly depending on the geographical origin, harvest time, and processing methods.
+It is commonly referred to as patchouli oil and is identified by the CAS number 8014-09-3.
+This essential oil does not have a single IUPAC name due to its complex mixture of constituents.
+It is recognized by FEMA with the number 2838.
+Other identifiers include its FL number 2838 and its reference in IFRA standards.
+As a natural complex material, patchouli oil's composition can vary significantly depending on its geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA